 Laudato Si’ Movement’s 2022 synodal process

-Throughout 2022, Laudato Si’ Movement will be reflecting on how we can deepen our synodal journey as a movement and in communion with the wider Church engaged in the Synod on Synodality.
-As part of this year-long reflection, we will engage in a public consultation process and reflection that will result in a submitted paper to the Synod on Synodality by August 2022 and statement of Laudato Si’ Movement principles related to synodality by December 2022.
+Throughout 2022, Laudato Si’ Movement has been reflecting on how we can deepen our synodal journey as a movement and in communion with the wider Church engaged in the Synod on Synodality.
+As part of this year-long reflection, we developed a public consultation process and reflection that resulted in a submitted paper to the Synod on Synodality.
+A wider process has been set in motion as a result of this synodality journey along with the initiatives from the Board of Directors and the Secretariat to improve LSM by further embedding synodality in our leadership bodies.

 How you can take part

-This process will allow for the experience of synodality to be lived by all movement members who will have the opportunity to participate in encounters for reflection on their experiences and expectations regarding the mission of LSM in communion with the Church.
+This process allowed for the experience of synodality to be lived by all movement members who had the opportunity to participate in encounters for reflection on their experiences and expectations regarding the mission of LSM in communion with the Church.

 The results from our 2022 synodal process will also be reviewed in the light of the post-synodal exhortation by Pope Francis, expected to be released after the Synod on Synodality.
 In this way, LSM seeks to continue on its journey of deepening its synodality, improving the capacity of listening and journeying together to care for our common home, always at the service of and in communion with the Catholic Church.